 Project Reference: ADGL-0004

-Project ADGL0004 aims to provide legal support to Least Developed Countries (LDCs) and non-governmental organizations (NGOs) serving LDCs during the United Nations Framework Convention on Climate Change (UNFCCC) process.
-It also aims to build the capacity and understanding of LDC decision maker.
+Project ADGL0004 aimed to provide legal support to Least Developed Countries (LDCs) and non-governmental organizations (NGOs) serving LDCs during the United Nations Framework Convention on Climate Change (UNFCCC) process.
+It also aimed to build the capacity and understanding of LDC decision maker.
 The Legal Response Initiative (LRI) was set up in 2009 to facilitate the provision of pro bono legal advice on climate change to developing countries and non-governmental organisations.
-Through training, briefing papers, legal opinions and hands-on, real time assistance, LRI seeks to reduce the disparity between stakeholders in the climate negotiations.
-CDKN is supporting LRI, enabling them to continue and scale up their legal support to LDC negotiators and enhance the function of their network of pro bono advisers.
+Through training, briefing papers, legal opinions and hands-on, real time assistance, LRI sought to reduce the disparity between stakeholders in the climate negotiations.
+CDKN provided LRI with support, enabling them to continue and scale up their legal support to LDC negotiators and enhance the function of their network of pro bono advisers.

 During UNFCCC negotiation sessions, LRI provides legal advice and written responses to queries from LDC and developing country delegations.
 Liaison officers present at the negotiations provide real time legal advice to delegates, and for more complex questions, help delegates to formulate legal questions to be passed to the LRI ‘situation room’ in London.
 From here, requests are distributed to the LRI network of advisers for a response.
 At present, LRI has access to about 150 pro bono advisers from different jurisdictions.
 They are based in law firms, barrister chambers and universities with expertise in areas such as public international law, human rights, trade, carbon market regulations, finance or intellectual property.

-In addition to the provision of rapid response advice, LRI is expanding its capacity building work through a partnership with European Capacity Building Initiative (ECBJ) and is also developing legal training for lawyers from LDCs.
+In addition to the provision of rapid response advice, LRI expanded its capacity building work through a partnership with European Capacity Building Initiative (ECBJ) and has also developed legal training for lawyers from LDCs.